small-area-estimation/Temporal-Bivariate-FH-VAR1/README.md

 ## 📄 Overview

-The TBFH-VAR1 model extends the classical Fay-Herriot framework to a bivariate and temporal setting, introducing correlated time effects through a VAR(1) structure at the domain level.
+The TBFH-VAR1 model is a generalization of the bivariate Fay-Herriot model proposed by Benavent and Morales (2021).
+It introduces a temporal dimension by modelling domain-level random effects with a first order vector autoregressive correlation structure.
+This allows the model to capture target variable correlations and domain-level random effects autocorrelation, leading to improved precision and stability in small area estimates from longitudinal surveys.

 This repository includes: